Mr. Meeseeks: Development

 The character was created by Justin Roiland and Dan Harmon, who first met at Channel 101 in the early 2000s.
-In 2006, Roiland created The Real Animated Adventures of Doc and Mharti, an animated short parodying the Back to the Future characters Doc Brown and Marty McFly, and the precursor to Rick and Morty, the second episode of which features the pair encountering the title character Scud of Scud: The Disposable Assassin, whom Harmon had written for from 1994–1998, serving to promote the series' 2008 revival.
+In 2006, Roiland created The Real Animated Adventures of Doc and Mharti, an animated short parodying the Back to the Future characters Doc Brown and Marty McFly, and the precursor to Rick and Morty, the second episode of which features the pair encountering the title character Scud of Scud: The Disposable Assassin, whom Harmon had written for from 1994 to 1998, serving to promote the series' 2008 revival.
 At Stan Lee's L.A.
 Comic Con: Comikaze in 2016, Harmon confirmed that the Mr. Meeseeks character had been "ripped off" from Scud.
 After the idea for Rick and Morty, in the form of Doc and Mharti was brought up to Adult Swim and a full television series entered development, Roiland had the idea for the episode "Meeseeks and Destroy" when, frustrated with the progress of a writing session, he suggested the introduction of a character who would blurt "I'm Mister Meeseeks, look at me!" in a "most annoying" voice, which was then combined with Harmon's variation on Rob Schrab's Scud character, each member of the species uttering the catchphrase upon being created or making a point.
 Series writer Ryan Ridley also cited The Smurfs as an inspiration for the character.